 Participate in an end-of-summer research symposium

-A Poster Presentation and Celebration for students, families, teachers, mentors and faculty will take place on Friday, August 7 at the Buck Institute.
+A Poster Presentation and Celebration for students, families, teachers, mentors and faculty will take place on the last day of the internship at the Buck Institute.

 ELIGIBILITY: High school students who are completing 10th and 11th grades.